RoadieHQ/marketing-site/content/docs/integrations/http/index.md

 ## Steps
 ### Host an entity yaml file
-You will need to host a yaml file with the correct Backstage entity schema on a http server that is available to Roadie.
+You will need to host a YAML file with the correct Backstage entity schema on a HTTP server that is available to Roadie.

 ### Configure your Roadie instance to trust this server